*daily rates in Tromso based on a 1 day rental (24hr period) and for guidance purposes only.

 .
 There is also a daily flight from London Gatwick

-for UK passengers.
+passengers.
 A local bus takes you into the city centre but many people hire cars there to be able to explore the coast and fjords around Tromso.

 What is There to See and Do in Tromso?